California State University, Stanislaus: History

 In 1957, the California State Legislature established what was then called Stanislaus State College as the 15th campus of the CSU system.
 Because Turlock was better known at the time for its turkeys than its aspirations towards higher education, Clark Kerr highlighted this event in his memoirs as an example of how the state colleges had become vulnerable to pork barrel politics in the state legislature.
 This was one of several reasons behind the creation of the California Master Plan for Higher Education of 1960.

 Classes began on the Stanislaus County Fairgrounds in September, 1960, and the college moved to its current location five years later.
 The college was first accredited in 1964.
 It gained university status and its current name in 1986.

 In 1974, the university established an extension program at the campus of San Joaquin Delta College in Stockton in neighboring San Joaquin County.
-In 1998 the Stanislaus State-Stockton Center expanded and moved to its own permanent campus in downtown Stockton.
+In 1998 the Stanislaus State-Stockton Center expanded and moved to its own permanent campus in downtown Stockton, located at the closed Stockton State Hospital.